poonamyadav-sapient/Fall_Hack_day_2021/README.md

 Run the command `pipenv install` to install all the packages.

-Create a cred.env file in the same directory and add the following credentials in it-
+Create a creds.env file in the same directory and add the following credentials in it-

 `username=`